lily-coder/decode-a-morse-code/README.md

 ## Acknowledgments

-- special thanks to Microverse for inspiring this project.
+- Special thanks to Microverse for inspiring this project.